observing/finn/README.md

 var finn = require('finn')();
 ```

+One thing worth noting that `finn` is build-upon [supply][supply] for all the
+middleware handling so you can use all the methods and functionality from that
+module directly with Finn.
+But we've also documented the most important methods
+here:

 ### finn.render

 The render method compiles your supplied CSS string and transforms it your newly